bkesk/bad-apps-blog/README.md

 (bad_apps_blog_venv) $ flask run
 ```

+## Updating Bad Apps: Blog

+Bad Apps: Blog can be updated to the most recent commit using standard `$ git pull origin`, assuming it was installed as described above.
+The app will need to be restarted if it was running during the update for some updates to take effect.

+Some new features involve changes to the sqlite database schema.
+This may break instances of Bad Apps: Blog which use older versions of the database schema.
+For now, the database needs to be updated manually, or a fresh instance should be created.
+[sqlitebrowser](https://sqlitebrowser.org/) is a useful tool for manually exploring/editing a sqlite database.

+This web app is currently developed for practice.
+For the time being, the app is not meant for any production deployments.
+Because of this, graceful database updates is not a priority.
+A database migration tool is planned so that future updates are more reliable and can performed "in place" for existing app instances.

 ## Resources:

 - "Alice and Bob Learn Application Security" by Tanya Janca (@shehackspurple) : https://shehackspurple.ca/books/ : This is an introductory-level textbook on AppSec.
 It covers all the topics needed to get started on this project, and much more!